-I’ve mentioned before how excited I get when I see kale sprouts at the grocery store.
-They’re a cross between red Russian kale and Brussels sprouts (often sold as Kalettes®).
+Kale sprouts are a cross between red Russian kale and Brussels sprouts (often sold as Kalettes®).
 Could a vegetable be any more perfect?

-Now, don’t sweat it if you can’t find kale sprouts; a bunch of kale torn into pieces will do.
+Now, don’t sweat it if you can’t find kale sprouts; a bunch of kale torn into pieces or a container of baby kale will do.
 If your local market does not carry kale sprouts, put in a request.
-(If they don’t want to accomodate your request, shop somewhere else!)
+Most grocers are happy to fulfill requests.

 If you’re not familiar with Cambozola®, you’re going to fall in love.
 It’s a very mild blue cheese made in Germany that’s a combination of triple cream cheese and Italian gorgonzola which is often referred to as a “blue brie.”
 You can find it at any specialty cheese counter.